Novvum/graphql-birdseye/packages/core/README.md

 ### Usage

-Here’s an example of how to use Birdseye Javascript library in a React project.
+Here’s an example of how to use the Birdseye Javascript library in a React project.
 See the API Reference for how to pass your schema to the component.

 ```javascript
 import {